Jiisala/Tira-labra-2022/README.md

 Project is set up using poetry, but simply for running the program no exotic dependencies are needed, just run launch.py.
 All dependencies are testing or code formatting related.

-While using the program use commands Q to quit and C to create new map, both are case insensitive.
+While using the program use commands Q to quit, C to create new map, S to open settings view and B to get back to main view, all are case insensitive.

+When manually testing the program, please note that at this point it is possible to crash the program or to cause a endless loop if conflicting parameters are given.

 Poetry commands: